 Indeed, this is frustrating, but there are alternative ways to communicate with Amazon.
 They are just not well-known, and none of them are easy.

-We have had other cases that are even more complicated.
-Hackers will hack into Amazon seller accounts, change the bank account information, and divert sales proceeds to themselves.
+But there are other cases that are even more complicated.
+Hackers will hack into Amazon seller accounts, change the bank account information and divert sales proceeds to themselves.

 Instead of helping sellers with this problem, Amazon will often suspend the account, leaving the seller not only without access to the account, but with a suspension issue that could cause permanent deactivation.

-A common question from a lot of clients looking for resolution to being ignored by Amazon or not geing able to get through to them is: “How do you contact management on Amazon?”
+A common question from sellers looking for resolution to being ignored by Amazon or not being able to get through to them is: “How do you contact management on Amazon?”

 However, the trick is getting their attention.
 Many such emails are answered months later, a delay which can mean the kiss of death to an Amazon seller.